Thursday, November 21, 2024

 “I have reason to believe that article was mistaken and that sculpture is actually the missing Hansen piece,” Street said in an interview with then Eagle editor Jeremy Weber this January.
 “Until someone finds it and I can examine the sculpture, it is impossible to know for certain and I am doing everything I can to find it.”

 Weber ran an article asking the public for clues as to where the sculpture might have ended up.
-Chris Hagan wrote Street four days later with the answer: Bigfork Community United Methodist Church.
+Chris Hagar wrote Street four days later, which eventually led him to the answer: Bigfork Community United Methodist Church.

 Street got the chance to see the fruits of his effort last week.